tytydraco/yessleep/out/The_Deerman_.md

 **She texted back:** Okay, I'll be there soon.

 With a trade blanket and some tobacco, Julie snuck out quietly and set off down the highway in her mother's car to Josh's grandfather's place on Mukwa Road.
-Just past Miigwan's Variety Store, the darkness suddenly thickened with unexpected fog.
+Just past Miigwan's craft shop, the darkness suddenly thickened with unexpected fog.
 It seemed surreal to see fog in mid-November, but climate change was worsening.
 Julie slowed her speed, moving cautiously through the formless shapes in the mist.
-Until one shape became more solid and took the familiar form of a man.
+Until one shape appeared to become more solid and took the familiar form of a man.
 He stood off to the side of the road and waved his hand to get her attention.
-Despite her initial wariness, he seemed non-threatening and claimed to be headed in the same direction.
-Acting against her better judgment, perhaps because of sympathy, she gave him a ride.
+Despite her initial wariness, she pulled over and rolled down the passenger window.
+He seemed non-threatening and claimed to be headed in the same direction.
+Acting against her better judgment, perhaps because of sympathy, she offered him a lift.

 Julie dared a quick glance at him, her eyes refocused back on the road.
 There was something vaguely familiar about the guy, though she was sure she'd never seen him before.
 He looked young, about her age.
 Even with his mussed hair partially swept over his eyes, she could tell he was a handsome Nish, mysterious, and kind of sexy; her mind wandered, entertaining thoughts she hadn't had since school began.
 "So, uh, what's your name?" she asked, trying to keep her mind from lingering in places it probably shouldn't be.